An Optimal Algorithm for Finding Champions in Tournament Graphs: Experiments

-As discussed in Section~\ref{sec:implementation_details}, Algorithm~\ref{bf:alg:pseudocode} can be implemented in different ways to take into account two orthogonal aspects: pre-ordering of the input lists and arc lookups memory.
-While the first aspect can be exploited using a linked list in place of an array to exploit the order of the input list when deciding the order of the arc lookups, the second aspect can be faced using an hash table to store all comparisons and avoid multiple unfold of a same arc (refer to Section~\ref{sec:implementation_details} for the implementation details).
+Section~\ref{sec:implementation_details} discusses some implementation details to take into account when implementing Algorithm~\ref{bf:alg:pseudocode}.
+In particular, there are two orthogonal aspects to consider in the implementation that we want to assess: exploitation of the input order and exploitation of the past arc lookups.
+The first aspect exploits the order of the input list when deciding the order of the arc lookups.
+Since our inputs consists of $30$ passages that have already been sorted by the second ranking stage, we expect to have more relevant passages in the first positions of the input.
+Therefore, it could be desirable to start by performing the comparisons among the more relevant passages coming from the second stage.
+The second aspect avoids multiple unfolds of a same arc by storing the arc lookups performed during the tournament.
+Therefore, we can easily save time using a little extra space.

-In Table~\ref{bf:table:table_versions}, we report the average number of inferences of the different implementations of Algorithm~\ref{bf:alg:pseudocode} when applied to duoBERT to retrieve the top-$1$ result on the MS\,MARCO dataset.
-Since our input lists (vertices) are already sorted according to the monoBERT model, which may be an important indicator of relevance, we expect to see a smaller number of comparisons when exploiting the input order.
-Indeed, as expected, both aspects contribute to reduce the average number of inferences.
-In particular, we notice that the implementation employing the linked list is more efficient when used together with the hash table, and that their combination nearly halves the number of inferences.
+We now assess the impact of the two orthogonal implementation aspects described above, which lead to four implementations.
+Table~\ref{bf:table:table_versions} reports the average number of inferences of the different implementations of Algorithm~\ref{bf:alg:pseudocode} when applied to duoBERT to retrieve the top-$1$ result on the MS\,MARCO dataset.
+As expected, the two aspects contribute to reduce the average number of inferences.
+In particular, we notice that the implementation exploiting the input order is more efficient when used together with the hash table, and that their combination nearly halves the number of inferences of the implementation ignoring both aspects.